NorthernMan54/homebridge-HTTP-IRBlaster/README.md

 }
 ```

-Please note, this URL is an example from my configuration controlling my Panasonic SA-PM53 mini system.
+Please note, this command is an example from my configuration controlling my Panasonic SA-PM53 mini system.
 These will not work for you, unless you have the same stereo.
 And the fireplace is one with a radio remote [<https://valorfireplaces.com/features/remote-controls.php>] with this FCC ID Rtd-g6rh.
 To control the fireplace, I just wired in a 315MHZ Transmitter module in place of the LED/Transistor.

 # Options - Simple devices that toggle

 - accessory - Must be "http-irblaster"
 - name - Name of the accessory in HomeKit
+- irBlaster - Name or ip address of your IRBlaster Device
-- url - Full url to control the device ie "http://ESP_869815/msg?repeat=2&rdelay=100&pdelay=1&address=16388&code=538BC81:PANASONIC:48"
+- command - Command to control the device ie "/msg?repeat=2&rdelay=100&pdelay=1&address=16388&code=538BC81:PANASONIC:48"
 - stateful - The default behavior of the plugin is to turn itself off one second after being turned on.
 However you may want to create a dummy switch that remains on and must be manually turned off. ie "stateful": true
 - busy - How long should the switch stay on in HomeKit ( in seconds ), defaults to 1 second.